 The differential diagnosis of AMS/HACE includes dehydration, exhaustion, hypoglycemia, hypothermia, or hyponatremia.
 Focal neurologic symptoms, or seizures, are rare in HACE and should lead to suspicion of an intracranial lesion or seizure disorder.
 Patients with AMS can descend ≥300 m, and symptoms will rapidly abate.
 Alternatively, supplemental oxygen at 2 L per minute will relieve headache quickly and resolve AMS over hours, but it is rarely available.
 People with AMS can also safely remain at their current altitude and treat symptoms with nonopiate analgesics and antiemetics, such as ondansetron.
 They may also take acetazolamide, which speeds acclimatization and effectively treats AMS, but is better for prophylaxis than treatment.
 Dexamethasone is more effective than acetazolamide at rapidly relieving the symptoms of moderate to severe AMS.
-If symptoms are getting worse while the traveler is resting at the same altitude, he or she must descend.
+If symptoms are getting worse while the traveler is resting at the same altitude, or in spite of medication, he or she must descend.

 HACE is an extension of AMS characterized by neurologic findings, particularly ataxia, confusion, or altered mental status.
 HACE may also occur in the presence of HAPE.
 People developing HACE in populated areas with access to medical care can be treated at altitude with supplemental oxygen and dexamethasone.
 In remote areas, descent should be initiated in any person suspected of having HACE.
-If descent is not feasible because of logistical issues, supplemental oxygen or a portable hyperbaric chamber can be lifesaving.
+If descent is not feasible because of logistical issues, supplemental oxygen or a portable hyperbaric chamber in addition to dexamethasone can be lifesaving.